fbraza/DevOps-Challenge/README.md

 # DevOps Project

-Herein, the main project's objective is to make a web application go through the main CI/CD steps, deploy the app using (i) a virtual environment with vagrant, (ii) using docker and docker compose and (iii) Kubernetes.
+Herein, the main project's objective is to make a web application go through the main CI/CD steps, to be deployed using (i) a virtual environment with vagrant, (ii) docker and docker compose and (iii) Kubernetes.
 A list of completed tasks can be seen below:

 - [ ] **Complete the application code**
   - [x] Start a web server